 - The stimulus legislation created a new category of covered expenses that may be included in non-payroll costs.
 We detailed those in this article about the new PPP loans.
 These expanded expense categories apply to anyone with a PPP loan that has not yet been forgiven, even if you received it in 2020.

 *Note that the SBA specifically says: “You must have claimed or be entitled to claim a deduction for such expenses on your 2019 Form 1040 Schedule C for them to be a permissible use during the eight-week period following the first disbursement of the loan.
 (Editor’s note: The 8 weeks immediately after disbursement of the loan is the “covered period.”)
 For example, if you did not claim or are not entitled to claim utilities expenses on your 2019 Form 1040 Schedule C, you cannot use the proceeds for utilities during the covered period.”

-Also note that the SBA requires that at least 75 percent of the PPP loan proceeds shall be used for payroll costs.
-For purposes of determining the percentage of use of proceeds for payroll costs (but not for forgiveness purposes), the amount of any refinanced EIDL will be included.
+Also note that the SBA requires that at least 60 percent of the PPP loan proceeds shall be used for payroll costs to qualify for full forgiveness.

 The Bottom Line on Applying for PPP When Self-Employed

-It will be a lot easier to apply for PPP as someone who is self employed if you are current on your bookkeeping and have kept good records of the income and expenses of your business.
+That said, it will be a lot easier to apply for PPP if your bookkeeping is up to date and you have kept good records of the income and expenses of your business.
 If you have operated your business with cash payments that you did not report to the IRS, co-mingled personal and business funds, or if you have maximized expenses to the point where your business only shows a loss, you are likely not going to be able to qualify for the PPP loan your business may have been entitled to otherwise.
 Your accounting professional can prove invaluable in this process so make sure you enlist their help in determining which COVID relief programs are best for your business.